Gram Makes Her Point

 But on one of those hot 1942 afternoons Shirley and I discovered she did have something to say about other things.
 We heard a faint call, like a mewing kitten, from the east bedroom.
 We followed the sound.

 It was Gram in the big feather bed.

 Claudette Colbert as Cleopatra reclining on her barge could not have been more awesome.
 Her hair fell over her shoulders and long ropes of beads descended from around her neck.
 Between her fingers was a smoldering cigarette in a long holder.
 Cheeks rouged, lips; dark raspberry.
 The casually draped pink negligee revealed cleavage to her navel.

 Sweetness dropped from her lips.
-“I just want you girls to know what you will look like when you get old if you keep tarting up to those soldiers.”
+“I just want you girls to know what you will look like when you get old if you keep tarting up to men the way you are to those soldiers.”